meet2701/cpro-iiit.github.io/web/content/docs/course_material/lectures/3/_index.md

 ## Running the Program on shell

-1. Run gcc compiler to get executable file `main`
+1. Run gcc compiler to get the executable file `main`
         ```gcc main.c -o main```
 2. Run the executable `main`
         ```./main```